 Fernando de Noronha Facts

-- The breathtaking location known collectively as Fernando de Nornoha understandably ranks as one of the most remarkable sites on the planet.
-Quite unfortunately, however, this remarkable place also holds another regrettable distinction.
+- The breathtaking location known collectively as Fernando de Noronha understandably ranks as one of the most remarkable sites on the planet.
+Quite unfortunately, however, this remarkable place also holds a rather regrettable distinction.

 - That’s due to the fact that it’s also another of those incredible works of Nature that few people outside of its part of the world know about.
-In addition, this stunningly beautiful location also continues to remain sparsely populated.
+Amazingly, this stunningly beautiful location also continues to remain quite sparsely populated.

 - This fact helps to preserve its pristine beauty.
 The human population of Fernando de Noronha consists of fewer than 3,100 individuals.
 The entirety of this number inhabits the main island of the archipelago, which comprises the majority of the total area.